 Quaker Spring gatherings are intended to function as a “Quaker conference with a difference.”
 Instead of lining up workshop leaders and speakers in advance, Friends gather to share their gifts, leadings, and longings with minimal pre-programming of the week’s schedule.
 The winds of the Spirit are blowing, and we do not know exactly where they are taking us.
 The schedule was developed in the belief that if we gather in expectant waiting and joyful fellowship, we trust that the messages we need will arise from among us.

-We then take time to hear concerns arising among us for reflection / exploration / attention during the following day.
+At the conclusion we may take time to hear concerns arising among us for reflection / exploration / attention during the following day.